Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 With MOVs, they are more of alike when it comes to pros, cons and uses.
 They are the most compatible PC or Mac video format we all need.
 However, when uncompressed they are pretty too big and would go up to ~26GB per 120 sec of footage!
 This renders them irrelevant for video playback.

-However, they are durable and would probably suit you if you intend to store your files for future years to come.
+Also, they are durable and would probably suit you if you intend to store your files for future years to come.
 You can store these files using external storage devices in the market.
 They shouldn’t cost you much.

 ## How open AVI file; AVI Video Players